5 Best Pontoon Boat Grills (Unbiased Review)

 Option #2: Arnall's Bracket and Your Own Portable Grill

-If you already own a portable grill that you like, or want to choose something other than the Cuisinart grill that I recommend, you can buy Arnall’s pontoon grill bracket sets on Amazon and put your own grill on it.
+Check Price on Amazon If you already own a portable grill that you like, or want to choose something other than the Cuisinart grill, you can buy Arnall's pontoon grill bracket sets on Amazon and put your own grill on it.

-The holes in the bottom of grills are non-standard, so it will probably require grabbing your drill and punching four quick holes in the bottom of your grill so that the grill can be attached to the brackets, but that shouldn’t be more than a 10-minute job.
+The holes in the bottom of grills are non-standard, so it will probably require grabbing your drill and punching four quick holes in the bottom of your grill so that the grill can be attached to the brackets.
+That shouldn't be more than a 10-minute job.

 Option #3: Springfield Deluxe Propane Grill

-There is really only one reason to love this grill–the mount!
+Check Price on Amazon There is really only one reason to love this grill--the mount!
 Having a traditional pedestal seat mount for a propane grill is the perfect solution for some pontoon boat owners.

 Option #4: Magma Marine Kettle Gas Grill with Hinged Lid